jonjau/jonjauhari.com/content/blog/the-visitor-pattern-for-collision-handling/index.md

 ---
-title: "The Visitor Pattern for Collision Handling"
+title: "The Visitor pattern for collision handling"
 date: 2020-11-20
 draft: false
 description: "A motivation for the visitor design pattern, in the context of